 Will you be offering more classes in the future?

 Definitely!
 I intend to keep offering Understanding Perspective.
-If you’ve got suggestions for other days and times, please let me know.
-The plan is to also add more courses, such as sketching interiors.
+If you have suggestions for days and times that might work better, please let me know.
+The plan is to also add new courses, such as sketching interiors.
 So stay tuned!

 Thanks so much for your interest in this course!
 I hope to see you on Zoom!